How to Paint Using Chalkboard Paint

 Bring the Chalkboard Paint to the Edge (Optional)

-Roll out as much paint as possible on the working surface or on a separate piece of cardboard.
-Then lightly roll along the 90-degree edge but stay only on your work surface side.
+Roll out as much paint as possible on the working surface or a separate piece of cardboard, and then lightly roll along the 90-degree edge but stay only on your work surface side.
 Roll parallel to that edge.
-This is the best method of painting up to edges since painter's tape is difficult to apply precisely on that edge.
+This is the best method of painting up to edges because painter's tape is difficult to apply precisely on that edge.
 Additionally, when you try to mask that way, bleed-through is a distinct possibility.

 Condition the Chalkboard Surface

 After all layers of the chalkboard paint have dried for at least 24 hours, you will need to condition the surface before use.
 Using the edge of a chalk stick, rub the entire surface lightly, and then rub chalk into the surface with a clean, dry cloth.
 The aim is to create an off-black, deep gray color that is consistent across the surface.
 After the surface has been conditioned, you can write on it with chalk.

 Creative Projects Using Chalkboard Paint